Conditional Admission Program (CAP)

 - Hold the equivalent of a 4-year U.S. Bachelor’s Degree from an accredited college or university with a competitive GPA.
 Most recent competitive GPA is 3.45

-- Pass the ELI’s English for Academic Purposes Level VI courses for Listening/Speaking and Reading/Writing with a minimum grade requirement of a B+ in each of the skill areas of these courses (i.e., listening, speaking, reading, writing and grammar).
+- Successfully complete the ELI’s Graduate CAP-Business Track Program with minimum grade requirement of a B+ in each of the skill areas of the required courses.

-- An average grade of B+ for all of the five skill areas is not acceptable.
+- An average grade of B+ for all of the skill areas is not acceptable.

 - The student is also required to earn a grade of at least 6.5 on the final essay.